 What is this precipitate?

-The story of DNA begins in 1868, when Friedrich Miescher joined Felix Hoppe-Seyler’s lab some 85 years before Watson and Crick discovered the structure of DNA.
-Miescher’s research aim was to determine the chemical composition of cells and Hoppe-Seyler’s lab provided him with the opportunity and guidance to do so.
+The story of DNA begins in 1868 when Friedrich Miescher joined Felix Hoppe-Seyler’s lab.
+Miescher was interested in the chemical composition of cells.
+Hoppe-Seyler’s lab was where biology and chemistry shook hands.
+This environment provided Miescher with the right tools to go about investigating.
 Using pus from fresh surgical bandages sourced from a nearby clinic, Miescher obtained leucocytes, his cells of choice to work with.

-Miescher was a meticulous scientist, recording every detail and methodically carrying out his work with great caution.
-This patient approach, amidst his working with proteins and lipids, allowed Meischer to detect something odd.
+Miescher was a meticulous scientist, recording every detail and working with great caution.
+This patient approach allowed Meischer to detect something odd amidst proteins and lipids.
 While performing tests, he noticed that a substance precipitated in acidic conditions.
 Excited and intrigued, he set out to explore this unusual precipitate.

 He did several experiments to precipitate the substance out of solution.
 This unknown precipitate dissolved under alkaline conditions, but precipitated when the solution was neutralized.
 Even when the solution was made acidic, the substance did not dissolve back into solution.